MinuteManReserve/mmr-core/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to ion-core.
+This issue tracker is only for technical issues related to mmr-core.

-General ion questions and/or support requests and are best directed to the [IonTalk Forums](https://www.iontalk.net) or [Slack](https://ionomy.slack.com).
+General ion questions and/or support requests and are best directed to the [Freedom.Social Forums](https://www.freedom.social).

-For reporting security issues, please email [support@ionomy.com](mailto:support@ionomy.com).

 ### Describe the issue